didi955/PlexNotifier/README.md

    ```
 2. Set up the 'config.yml' file

+3. Modify Mail.py file to customize the appearance of emails to your liking

-3. Run the script in background
+4. Run the script in background
    ```sh
    python3 PlexNotifier.py
    ```